Berton-C/Miter/README.md

 Long-term memory is not optional in this PoC.

 A system that can reason, self-modify, and speak from Soul but cannot remember a book project after three months is not usable as Miter.
 The LLM context window is not Miter's mind.
-ChromaDB semantic retrieval is therefore retained and strengthened rather than removed.
+ChromaDB semantic retrieval is therefore strengthened.

 The PoC uses three coordinated memory surfaces: